jasonknight/gopress/docs.md

 ```go
 func (o *CommentMeta) FindByMetaKey(_findByMetaKey string) ([]*CommentMeta, error)
 ```
-FindByMetaKey searchs against the primary key meta_key and will return []*CommentMeta,error This method is a programatically generated finder for CommentMeta
+FindByMetaKey searchs against the database table field meta_key and will return []*CommentMeta,error This method is a programatically generated finder for CommentMeta